-The investment manager's

-Executive Committee oversees all

-key non-investment and risk activities of

-the investment manager and currently

-consists of: Reade Griffith, Co-Founder

-and Chief Investment Officer; Paddy Dear,

-Co-Founder; Stephen Prince, Chief

-Executive Officer of TFG Asset

-Management; Paul Gannon, Chief

-Financial Officer; Sean Côté, General

-Counsel and Co-Head of Legal Regulatory

-and Compliance; and Greg Wadsworth,

-Head of Business Development and

-Investor Relations.

-Notes:
+The investment manager's Executive Committee oversees all key non-investment and risk activities of the investment manager and currently consists of: Reade Griffith, Co-Founder and Chief Investment Officer; Paddy Dear, Co-Founder; Stephen Prince, Chief Executive Officer of TFG Asset Management; Paul Gannon, Chief Financial Officer; Sean Côté, General Counsel and Co-Head of Legal Regulatory and Compliance; and Greg Wadsworth, Head of Business Development and Investor Relations.

-- (1) These TFG Asset Management subsidiaries also provide infrastructure services to LCM and Contingency Capital, infrastructure and investment management services to Polygon, Acasta Partners, Hawke's Point, the TCI General Partner and Banyan Square Partners. - (2) Reade Griffith and Paddy Dear hold certain membership interests in TFG Asset Management UK LLP which collectively entitle them to exercise all of the voting rights in respect of the entity.
-Mr. Griffith and Mr. Dear have agreed that they will (i) exercise their voting rights in a manner that is consistent with the best interests of Tetragon and (ii) upon the request of Tetragon, for nominal consideration, sell, transfer, and deliver their membership interests in TFG Asset Management UK LLP to TFG Asset Management. - (3) This cost allocation methodology also applies to the other TFG Asset Management businesses. - (4) Employee compensation will also include TFG Asset Management's long-term incentive plan and its other equity-based awards. - (5) Amounts paid by TFG Asset Management to Reade Griffith in connection with services provided by him to TFG Asset Management are not allocated to the investment manager.
+voting rights in a manner that is consistent with the best interests of Tetragon and (ii) upon the request of Tetragon, for nominal consideration, sell, transfer, and deliver their membership interests in TFG Asset Management UK LLP to TFG Asset Management.

+- (4) This cost allocation methodology also applies to the other TFG Asset Management businesses. - (5) Employee compensation will also include TFG Asset Management's long-term incentive plan and its other equity-based awards. - (6) Amounts paid by TFG Asset Management to Reade Griffith in connection with services provided by him to TFG Asset Management are not allocated to the investment manager.